Dolmades Recipe with Herbed Rice and Lemon

 What are dolmades?

-Dolmades (ντολμάδες) are grape leaves stuffed with seasoned rice, herbs, and sometimes meat.
-They're rolled into small parcels and simmered until the rice is tender.
-Dolmades are popular across Greece, Turkey, and the entire Eastern Mediterranean — each region has its own variation.
+Dolmades are grape leaves stuffed with seasoned rice, herbs, and sometimes meat.
+They are rolled into small parcels and simmered until the rice is tender.

 Can I use fresh grape leaves for dolmades?